asnreddy/MyFirstApp/README.md

 # pincode-search

-A node.js module that both creates a MongoDB collection of INDIA postal codes and provides geo-spatial searching on them given a source zipcode and radius.
+A MEAN web application that both creates a MongoDB collection of INDIA postal codes and provides geo-spatial searching on them given a source pincode and radius.
 Based on the Geonames database [www.geonames.org](http://www.geonames.org) which is licensed under a Creative Commons Attribution 3.0 License.

 ## Download Geonames Postal Codes for the INDIA